Child Support Attorney Beverly Hills & Los Angeles, CA

 I need the assistance of a babysitter, or a caretaker, to care for my child while I work or go to school.
 Can I expect the court to order standard additions to child support?

 In addition to child support guideline calculations, the court will also consider additional factors called mandatory add-ons.
 Mandatory add-ons that the Court will include in a Dissomaster child support calculation are items such as child-care for employment or job training, uninsured health care expenses.
 There are other factors that the Court may consider, which are categorized as discretionary add-ons.
-These take the shape and form of child’s travel expenses, and child’s educational expenses.
+These take the shape and form of a child’s travel expenses, and child’s educational expenses.
 Contact our firm to discuss and determine how your child support can be properly calculated so that you are not receiving less, or paying too much.